hamid-vakilzadeh/python-xbrl-us/README.rst

 Tutorial ✏️📖📚
 ================

 This tutorial will guide you through using the XBRL-US Python library to interact with the XBRL API.
 The XBRL-US library provides a convenient way to query and retrieve financial data from the XBRL API using Python.

-Prerequisites
+1. Prerequisites
 ~~~~~~~~~~~~~

 Before you begin, ensure you have the following:

 * **Python installed on your system**.
   The XBRL-US library supports Python 3.8 and above.
-* **XBRL-US library installed**.
 * **XBRL-US API credentials**.
   You can obtain your credentials by registering for a
   free XBRL-US account at https://xbrl.us/home/use/xbrl-api/.